 This topic describes how to provision a new Autonomous Container Database using the Oracle Cloud Infrastructure Console or the API.
-Container databases are only necessary for Autonomous Transaction Processing databases that use the dedicated deployment option.
-For a brief overview of the dedicated deployment option, see Overview of Autonomous Transaction Processing Dedicated Deployments.
+Container databases are only necessary for Autonomous Databases that use the dedicated deployment option.
+For a brief overview of the dedicated deployment option, see Overview of Autonomous Database Dedicated Deployments.

 See Let database and fleet administrators manage Autonomous Databases for sample Autonomous Database policies.
 See Details for the Database Service for detailed information on policy syntax.